 Subject to the approval of the Court of Session, the Scheme will replace the 2006 Scheme and the 2011 Scheme.
-The 2019

-Scheme will continue and, subject to the approval of the Court of Session, be amended to reflect the fact that PLL will take on the rights and obligations of SLAL.
+The 2019 Scheme will continue and, subject to the approval of the Court of Session, be amended so that PLL will take on the rights and obligations of SLAL.
 More information about the process for obtaining the Court of Session's approval can be found in Sections 4 and 5 of this guide.